SukuNLand/TgMUpKiT/README.md

 # Credits

-> yash-dk for original code.

-> Creaters of requirements such as pyrogram, telethon, ytdl, aiohttp etc... for giving meaning to the code.
+> Creaters of original code and requirements such as pyrogram, telethon, ytdl, aiohttp etc... for giving meaning to the code.